Crell/HtmlModel/README.md

 an HTML equivalent of RESTful domain models such as HAL or Atom.

 Inspired by PSR-7, all objects are immutable.
 They may be maniplated with with*() methods, which return new value object instances.
-The Link handling is inspired by discussions with Evert Pot and Matthew O'Phinney, and in particular this research by Evert Pot: http://evertpot.com/whats-in-a-link/.

-Hopefully at some point in the future LinkInterface will become a FIG recommendation, at which point the interfaces here will be removed in favor of the FIG standard.
+Link handling is based on the PSR-13 hyperlink specification.

 This approach was inspired by, and evolved from, similar code that exited in Drupal 8 during development but was later removed.